himanshu8100/Kaggle_Titanic/README.md

 # Kaggle_Titanic
-Solution of Kaggle Titanic Problem
+(Solution of Kaggle Titanic Problem)

 Input contains the train and test data in the form of csv file.

-Output foldaer contains output on the test dataset in csv format.
+Output folder contains output on the test dataset in csv format.